It’s never too early to start planning for the holidays. Try these tips to help manage the stress of spending this season.

 Do you still have that blanket your grandmother made you?
 Do you treasure the scarf that your best friend made for you?
 Handmade gifts come straight from the heart and shouldn’t be overlooked, especially when money is tight.
 There are many low or no-cost projects that can be found with a simple search of the internet.
 The gift of time or experiences are also priceless gifts that don’t have to break the bank.

 Pro Tip: Ensure the project does not include costly supplies and look for sales at your local hobby shop throughout the year.
-Another perk of savings for the holidays year-round is you’ll have the money available when the sales happen!
+Another perk of saving for the holidays year-round is you’ll have the money available when the sales happen!

-Compare In-Person And Online Shopping Prices
+Compare In-Person & Online Prices

 As shopping trends continue to shift in favor of online shopping, brick-and-mortar stores offer more enticing prices to lure customers back to their stores.
 The prices being offered can be significantly lower, especially when factoring the shipping price into the total cost.

-Manage Expectations For The Children In The House
+Manage Expectations For Children

-Not only will this help shift the focus of the day from gifts to the meaning of the holiday, but it’s a teachable moment for the child about the value of money.
+Not only will this help shift the focus of the day from gifts to the meaning of the holiday, but it’s a teachable moment for the child to learn about the value of money.
 Many households ask children to prioritize their wish list, putting the most wanted items first.